Cost effective delivery of infrastructure projects

 While the project will not include a formal call for evidence, stakeholders with relevant data or perspectives are welcome to submit this to the Commission to help inform its thinking.
 The project team can be contacted via our Contact form.

-An interim report will be published in the summer of 2024, setting out the Commission’s findings and areas for further work on the options to reduce costs.
+An interim report will be published during 2024, setting out the Commission’s findings and areas for further work on the options to reduce costs.

 Evidence_Icon_Turquoise Created with Sketch.